Entries by Colin Alexander Smith

 London, one day in the not-too-distant future, the final board meeting of the Lux Timepieces III Fund had been a stormy one.
 Principal investor Igor Abramovich had flounced out after throwing his Roger W Smith Series 1 on the boardroom table, where it shattered into dozens of meticulously handmade pieces . . . hang on to your hats because this is a wild and laugh-out-loud ride!

-Mythbusting: 3 Persistent Patek Philippe And Rolex Myths Debunked – Reprise
+Mythbusting: 3 Persistent Patek Philippe and Rolex Myths Debunked – Reprise

 The rise of the internet, and the consequent evolution of the watch-watching community, has inevitably amplified the phenomenon whereby certain objects have come to exert an extraordinary hold over the collective imagination.
 Here, Colin Alexander Smith debunks three watch myths circulating widely and freely online and in print concerning former French president Nicolas Sarkozy’s Rolex and Patek Philippe, the Khanjar Rolex Sea-Dwellers, and what in fact Sir Edmund Hillary and Sherpa Tenzing Norgay were wearing on their wrists as they summited Mount Everest.